denpojs/p-ready/README.md

 	}

 	reconnect() {
+		this.ready.pending()
 		this.connect()
 	}

 	async send(data) {
 		await this.ready // Here it is
-		console.log('The', data, 'was sent, hooray!')
+		// or use this.ready.promise for direct access console.log('The', data, 'was sent, hooray!')
 	}
 }

 let transport = new Transport
 transport.connect()